pedro-lb/use-debounced-effect-hook/README.md

 If you want to run some code everytime one variable changes, but not repeatedly (e.g. wait for the user to finish typing), this is the package for you =).

+## Online Example

+You can check this hook running [in this page](https://pedro-lb.github.io/use-debounced-effect-hook/).

 ## Install

 ```bash